STYLE: Small Ship Luxury Expedition Cruise

 After an adventurous two weeks of exploration, you’ll say goodbye to your Expedition Team and disembark in Punta Arenas, to be transferred to the airport for your charter flight to Santiago, where you are welcome to continue on your own travels or connect to your homeward flights.

-Experience the Antarctic in comfort as you sail aboard Ultramarine.
 The Expedition Ship can accommodate a maximum of 199 passengers and offers the most spacious suites in its category .
-The cabins are all elegantly designed and feature oversized windows with sleeping views, flatscreen TV’s and DVD players and spa - inspired bathrooms.
+The cabins are all elegantly designed and feature oversized windows with sleeping views and spa-inspired bathrooms.

 Length: 128m (420ft)